-If you are using moringa to help combat or prevent diseases, like diabetes or high cholesterol, your intake of moringa will probably be different than supplemental moringa users.
-In this case, we recommend speaking with a holistic health expert.
+If you are using moringa to help combat or prevent diseases, like diabetes or high cholesterol, your intake of moringa might be different than supplemental moringa users.
+In this case, we recommend speaking with a doctor and holistic health expert.
+This article is a general guide for people who want to eat moringa every day, and want a guideline for how often and how much that can be!

 Experts say there is no maximum “dosage” for people using moringa as a supplement.
 However, it is also important to note that unlike many other superfood powders, moringa is in fact not a supplement.
 It is a real food product regulated by the FDA.
 This means you can be sure that its nutritional contents are the real deal.

-Luckily, since moringa is a vegetable, there aren’t many negative side effects associated with eating it.
-Consume moringa like any vegetable in your healthy diet; the more the better.
+Luckily, since moringa is a vegetable, and there aren’t many negative side effects associated with eating it.
+Consume moringa like any vegetable in your healthy diet; however, if you’re having any adverse reactions, then definitely let a health professional know.

 In human studies of moringa consumption, no known toxicity or adverse effects have been found.
 In Burkina Faso, severely malnourished local children receive 10 grams of moringa a day without any negative effects.
 Studies on mice show toxicity at high levels of an aqueous extract of moringa.
-However, these levels are much higher than what is attainable through eating moringa leaves (think 195 grams for an 80 kg adult).
+However, these levels are much higher than what is attainable through eating moringa leaves—think 195 grams for an 80 kg adult.
+You would have to consume a ridiculous amount of moringa for that!

 Waterman notes research that says the optimal amount of moringa for a 150 lbs adult is 1,600-2,200 mgs a day.
 However, she recommends a daily serving size of 5-10 grams.
 Waterman counsels, “Because moringa is considered a vegetable, like broccoli or spinach, its consumption is generally regarded as safe in countries of native consumption.”